Masks advised in crowded places as Covid cases rise

 The Ministry of Public Health is advising people to wear face masks in crowded places as the number of daily Covid-19 cases has risen by 10-20%.

-Dr Opas Karnkawinpong, permanent health secretary, said on Friday that the number of daily Covid-19 cases had increased 10-20% from the previously low level.
-He had instructed hospitals to encourage local people to get their vaccine booster shots.
+Dr Opas Karnkawinpong said on Friday that the number of daily Covid-19 cases had increased 10-20% from the previously low level.
+He had told hospitals to encourage local people to get their vaccine booster shots.

 "The ministry wants 70% of the total population to have booster shots but it is still difficult to reach that target.
 The number of people getting jabs is declining on the recently improved Covid-19 situation," Dr Opas said.

-The increase in cases was likely to be a small wave, but fatalities could rise accordingly.
+The increase in cases was likely to be a small wave, but fatalities could rise.

 "There are about 10 daily fatalities related to Covid-19 at this time.
 The toll could rise slightly along with the increasing number of daily cases," he said.